Daher al-Umar: Capture of Tiberias

-Around 1730, the governor of Sidon and the rural sheikhs of Jabal Nablus (e.g. Samaria) collaborated in a military campaign to suppress the Saqr Bedouins.
-The tribe had long dominated the area between Nablus and Safed, rendering the highways unsafe for travel and commerce, while often plundering villages and ignoring tax obligations.
-Under pressure, the Saqr resolved to appoint a local dignitary to negotiate on their behalf with the government.
-Their leader, Rashid al-Jabr, nominated Zahir for the role, hoping his tribe could benefit from the Zaydans' good reputation with the authorities and the local inhabitants.
-The Zaydans' chief at the time, Sa'd, was bypassed in favor of the younger Zahir, a signal that the Saqr did not intend to subordinate themselves to the Zaydans' will.
-Philipp comments the Bedouins "probably hoped to use Zahir for their own purposes" but "did not anticipate how quickly Zahir al-Umar would use them for his own ambitions".
+Around 1730, the governor of Sidon and the sheikhs of Jabal Nablus (e.g. Samaria) moved to suppress the Saqr Bedouins.
+The tribe had long dominated the area between Nablus and Safed, rendering the highways unsafe, plundering villages, and ignoring tax obligations.
+Under pressure, the leader of the Saqr appointed Daher to intercede for them with the governor, hoping to benefit from the Zayadina's good reputation.
+The historian Thomas Philipp comments the Bedouins "probably hoped to use Ẓāhir for their own purposes" but "did not anticipate how quickly Ẓāhir al-ʿUmar would use them for his own ambitions".
+Not long after allying with the Saqr, Daher took over Tiberias with their support.
+He ousted the town's mutasallim (subgovernor) and obtained the iltizam of Tiberias and Arraba.
+Tiberias thereafter became Daher's base.